betorobson/cordova-remote-update/README.md

 #### 8. Run gulp

-Run the command bellow on terminal, inside your project folder.
+Run the command bellow on terminal, on your project folder.
 It will generate all your remote files.

 ```bash
 gulp